sasabosnic/rgz/ssg.md

 ## Sitemap

-_ssg5_ generates `sitemap.xml` with the list of all page.
-Don't forget to add absolute URL of the sitemap to your `robot.txt`.<br>For
+_ssg5_ generates `sitemap.xml` with the list of all pages.
+Don't forget to add the absolute URL of the sitemap to your `robot.txt`.<br>
-example:
+For example:

 	user-agent: *
 	sitemap: https://rgz.ee/sitemap.xml